william-a/git_introduction/README.md

 By default, git uses the shell envrionment variable `VISUAL` or `EDITOR`, and if neither of those are set, falls back to `vi`.

+## Git - Local & Remote
+This guide is written under the assumption that the user is also using GitHub in conjunction with Git.
+If not, please follow the directions of the chosen repository, the changes to these commands should be minimal except where obvious.

+### git push